kyverno/website/content/en/docs/Writing policies/mutate.md

 ## Mutate Existing resources

-With Kyverno 1.7.0+, Kyverno supports mutate existing resources with `patchesStrategicMerge` and `patchesJson6902`.
-Unlike standard mutate policies that are applied through admission review, mutate existing policies are applied in the background which updates existing resources in the cluster.
-Such policies are triggered via admission requests, and can be optionally configured to apply on policy updates.
+With Kyverno 1.7.0+, Kyverno supports the mutate existing resources with `patchesStrategicMerge` and `patchesJson6902`.
+Unlike standard mutate policies that are applied through the AdmissionReview process, mutate existing policies are applied in the background which updates existing resources in the cluster.
+These mutate existing policies, like traditional mutate policies, are still triggered via the AdmissionReview process but apply to existing--and even different--resources.
+They may also optionally be configured to apply upon updates to the policy itself.

 To define such a policy, trigger resources need to be specified in the `match` block.
 The target resources, resources that are mutated in the background, are specified in each mutate rule `mutate.targets`.
 Note that all target resources within a single rule must share the same definition schema.
 For example, a mutate existing rule fails if this rule mutates both `Pod` and `Deployment` as they do not share the same OpenAPI V3 schema (except `metadata`).

 {{% alert title="Note" color="warning" %}}
-The proper permissions need to be granted to Kyverno service account in order to mutate existing resources.
-You will need to create a ClusterRole with right permissions and bind it to Kyverno service account via ClusterRoleBinding.
+The proper permissions need to be granted to Kyverno ServiceAccount.
+You may need to create a ClusterRole with proper permissions and bind it to the Kyverno ServiceAccount via a ClusterRoleBinding.
 {{% /alert %}}

-This policy applies when the trigger resource `staging/disctionary-1` ConfigMap changes, a label `foo=bar` will be added to the target resource `staging/secret-1` Secret.
+This policy, which matches when the trigger resource named `dictionary-1` in the `staging` Namespace changes, writes a label `foo=bar` to the target resource named `secret-1` also in the `staging` Namespace.

 ```yaml
 apiVersion: kyverno.io/v1